Alexis-D/go-stable-skip-list/README.md

 # `go-stable-skip-list`

-This is a toy[^1] [skip list (wikipedia](https://en.wikipedia.org/wiki/Skip_list) implementation.
-The main difference compared to various skip lists implementations out there is that it is 'stable', as in, it not only allows for duplicates but it also retain them in the order they were inserted.
+This is a toy[^1] [skip list (wikipedia)](https://en.wikipedia.org/wiki/Skip_list) implementation.
+The main difference compared to various skip lists implementations out there is that it is 'stable', as in, it not only allows for duplicates but it also retains them in the order they were inserted.
 As such `Insert(value T)` does always perform an insert and never updates a value.

 Quick example of how this is used: